Semantic HTML

 Using HTML elements that clearly convey content meaning and structure.
 Properly using elements like header, nav, main, article, and section.

-Proper heading hierarchy (<h1> through <h6>) is also important.
-Using headings in logical order without skipping levels clarifies document structure.
+Proper heading hierarchy (<h1> through <h6>) is also a crucial aspect of semantic HTML.
+Using headings in logical order without skipping levels (not using h3 after h1) creates a clear document structure.
+Screen reader users navigate via heading lists, so disordered heading levels make information access difficult.